won’t lie: 2020 was rough for me.

 And being someone that is notoriously bad at difficult games, I’m forever thankful for Hades’ God Mode, allowing me to actually beat the final boss to see the ending.
-I wish this was more readily available in like roguelikes, but it makes sense that Supergiant would be a trailblazer in this regard.
+I wish this was more readily available in other roguelikes, but it makes sense that Supergiant would be a trailblazer in this regard.
 No other studio has the same deft touch on the intermingling of gameplay and narrative as they do, and Hades is both a satisfying challenge and a gripping tale.

 Marvel's Spider-Man: Miles Morales

 It seems Sony can do no wrong as of late with Spider-Man.

 Between the Tom Holland films, Into the Spider-Verse, and the first Insomniac Spider-Man game, everyone’s favorite web slinger seems to be right at home in the House of Walkman, Betamax, and Blu-ray.